NixImagery/CV/docs/_posts/2017-10-16-language-is-never-neutral.md

 introduction: Thoughts on research findings in education.
 permalink: "/blog/2017/10/16/language-is-never-neutral/"
 ---
-Some thoughts on research findings in education that somehow become universal laws.
+A podcast recording with some thoughts on research findings in education that somehow become universal laws.